Jaguar XK150 SE

 1958 Jaguar XK150 SE Drophead Coupe - 3-owners from new

-Original matching-numbers Jaguar XK150 S - Drophead Coupe in Red over a black leather interior and only 34299 miles on the odometer.
-The car retains its original 3.4-liter double-overhead-camshaft six-cylinder engine making 250 brake horsepower and three-speed automatic Borg-Warner transmission.
+Original matching-numbers Jaguar XK150 SE - Drophead Coupe in Red over a black leather interior and only 34299 miles on the odometer.
+The car retains its original 3.4-liter double-overhead-camshaft six-cylinder engine and three-speed automatic Borg-Warner transmission.
 This car is the Special Equipment (SE) model with a more powerful engine compared to the standard model.

 The car is coming out of long-term Danish ownership and has Danish papers and registration.
 The car passed the Danish technical inspection (MOT/TUV/Syn).
 A full inspection and service confirm that the car is in excellent mechanical and cosmetic condition and can be enjoyed as-is for many years to come.

 Service records totaling over 11,500 Euros from Jaguar Denmark, including engine work, radiator, and interior, are including in the sale.

 Odometer: 34299 miles

 History of the 1957-1961 Jaguar XK150: